peerlessparamour/FUKOUNAGIRL/README.md

    - regretevator .
    - phighting , iwc if ur a p! fan unls friend thanks .
    - the amazing digital circus .
-   - we're in MAY other fandoms , these are just main interests .
+   - we're in MANY MANY MAANY other fandoms , these are just main interests .